Bible Study – Come and See

 Purpose: To further develop the spiritual lives of the men of St. Helen through a deepening of their personal relationship with Jesus, formation of relationships with one another, and training in discipleship.
 There are three groups which meet, each offering a slightly different opportunity for spiritual development, based on our call to know, love and serve our Lord by knowing, loving and serving one another.
 Each of the groups is described briefly below.

-Responsibilities: Desire for spiritual fellowship, growth and development.
+Responsibilities: Desire for spiritual fellowship, growth, and development.

 Time Commitment: One (plus) hours per week and commitment to work on spiritual life.

-- Monday 7:00 p.m.- 8:30 p.m.
+Tuesday 7:00 p.m.- 8:30 p.m.
 Small group discussion on scripture and Church writings.

-- Wednesday 6:15 a.m. – 7:30 a.m..
-Meeting includes breakfast, DVD presentation, and small group discussion.
+Wednesday 6:15 a.m. – 7:30 a.m..
+Meeting includes DVD presentation and small group discussion.

-- Saturday 8:00 a.m.- 9:15 a.m..
+Saturday 8:00 a.m.- 9:15 a.m..
 Reading and small group discussion on Catholic literature.

 Adoration